-Some of them were sad, or unsubstantial, but I realized that mountain of moments is mine.
+Some of them were sad, or insubstantial, but I realized that mountain of moments is mine.
 I've earned them simply by living.

 And when I start to say, well, no one really noticed you in that class, or you were on a walk by yourself where nothing happened, I learned to tell myself something.
 I told myself, whether it seemed like an insubstantial memory or not, I was part of an intricate system of living organisms and settings that were influenced by each other.
 And it was part of this big living organism called earth.
-I was part of LIVING.
+I was part of LIVING in this world.